quantumlib/Stim/README.md

 ## Supported Gates

+### General facts about all gates.

+- **Qubit Targets**:
+    Qubits are referred to by non-negative integers.
+    There is a qubit `0`, a qubit `1`, and so forth (up to an implemented-defined maximum of `16777215`).
+    For example, the line `X 2` says to apply an `X` gate to qubit `2`.
+    Beware that touching qubit `999999` implicitly tells simulators to resize their internal state to accommodate a million qubits.

+- **Measurement Record Targets**:
+    Measurement results are referred to by `qubit@-lookback` arguments.
+    For example, `CNOT 2@-1 3` says "toggle qubit `3` if the most recent measurement on qubit `2` was True".
+    A lookback of `-2` refers to the second-most-recent measurement, `-3` is the third-most-recent, and so forth
+    (until an implementation-defined maximum of `-15`).

+- **Broadcasting**:
-Note: all gates support broadcasting over multiple targets.
+    Most gates support broadcasting over multiple targets.
-For example, `H 0 1 2` will apply a Hadamard gate to qubits 0, 1, and 2.
+    For example, `H 0 1 2` will broadcast a Hadamard gate over qubits `0`, `1`, and `2`.
-Two qubit gates broadcast over each aligned pair of targets.
+    Two qubit gates can also broadcast, and do so over aligned pair of targets.
     For example, `CNOT 0 1 2 3` will apply `CNOT 0 1` and then `CNOT 2 3`.
     Broadcasting is always evaluated in left-to-right order.

 ### Single qubit gates